andmarti1424/sc-im/Readme.md

 ### Donations

 If you like sc-im please support its development by making a DONATION with PayPal.
 It would really help a lot.
-2 kids, 2 cats, 1 wife and only one salary..

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=U537V8SNQQ45J" target="_blank">
 <img src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif" />